John V. Puig II, M.D.

 Alexa Medrano was born and raised in Eagle Pass, TX, where she was a cheerleader during her high school years.
 She graduated from Eagle Pass High School and received her Bachelors in Biology from the University of the Incarnate Word.
 She later received her Masters in Physician Assistant Studies from the University of Texas Health Science Center in San Antonio.
 She is board certified by the NCCPA and a member of the American Academy of Physician Assistants and Texas Academy of Physician Assistants.
 Whether you are a devoted athlete or a weekend warrior, Alexa looks forward to assisting you with your recovery and getting you back in the game!

 Diego Mascorro PA-C

 Diego Mascorro was born and raised in Laredo, TX.
-He graduated from Alexander High School, where he played in multiple sports such as cross- country, basketball, baseball, and also competed in AAU as a decathlete and javelin thrower.
-He graduated at Texas A&M International University and received a Bachelors of Science in Biology in 2012.
-He then proceeded to further his education and obtained a Masters in Physician Assistant Studies from the University of Texas Rio Grande Valley in 2015 with the intent of returning to his hometown to serve the Laredo community.
+He graduated from Alexander High School, where he played in multiple sports such as cross-country, basketball, baseball, and also competed in AAU as a decathlete and javelin thrower.
+He graduated from Texas A&M International University and received a Bachelors of Science in Biology in 2012.
+He then proceeded to further his education and obtained a Masters in Physician Assistant Studies from the University of Texas Rio Grande Valley in 2015, intending to return to his hometown to serve the Laredo community.
 Diego is committed to serving his community by providing quality care to optimize recovery.